=●=

 "Invasion of the tomb defilers".
 The translator probably didn't watch

-the film and thought it was about people opening tombs and stealing corpses.
+the film and thought it was about people opening tombs and stealing

 ● "Purge" = "American